 Where is the cheapest place in Europe to fly into?

-It is a common question and an important consideration for all travellers.
+It is a common question and an important consideration for all travelers.
 Is it still possible to find the cheapest place to fly into?
-Is there any difference in prices for flights into Paris, Frankfurt, Amsterdam and London?
+Is there any difference in prices for flights into Paris, Frankfurt, Amsterdam, and London?
 I find that flights to Frankfurt are cheaper generally.